 G.P.
-Putnam’s Sons Books for Young Readers publishes about fifty trade hardcover books a year for children, including lively, accessible picture books and some of today’s strongest voices in fiction.
+Putnam’s Sons Books for Young Readers publishes approximately fifty trade hardcover books a year for children, including lively, accessible picture books and some of today’s strongest voices in fiction.

 In 1838, George Palmer Putnam and John Wiley established the publishing house of Wiley & Putnam, which became known as G. P. Putnam’s Sons in 1872.
 One of the first children’s titles published by G. P. Putnam’s Sons was the 1925 Newbery Honor book Nicholas by Anne Carroll Moore.
-Other destined-to-be classics soon followed, including the recently reissued Little Toot by Hardie Gramatky.
 In 1936, Putnam merged with Coward McCann, bringing The Five Chinese Brothers by Claire Hutchet Bishop, illustrated by Kurt Wiese, and Millions of Cats by Wanda Gág to the list.
 In 1980, Eric Hill‘s classic lift-the flap Where’s Spot? was published and became an international sensation.
 With the acquisition of Dodd, Mead’s juvenile division in 1989, Putnam welcomed one of its brightest stars—Jan Brett, whose picture books annually climb to the top of the bestseller list.

 Putnam is also the home of popular chapter book series featuring Humphrey, Princess Posey, and Amber Brown, as well as a wealth of distinguished picture books.
-Notable picture book creators include Keiko Kasza, Peggy Rathmann, and David Catrow, as well as exciting new talent like The Brothers Hilts, Yoko Tanaka, Dan Santat, Mike Lowery and Christian Robinson.
+Notable picture book creators include Matt de la Peña, Keiko Kasza, Peggy Rathmann, and David Catrow, as well as exciting new talent like The Brothers Hilts, Yoko Tanaka, Dan Santat, Mike Lowery and Christian Robinson.

-Jennifer Besser joined G. P. Putnam’s Sons in 2010 as Vice-President and Publisher.
+Jennifer Besser joined G. P. Putnam’s Sons, an imprint of Penguin Young Readers Group, in 2010 as Vice-President and Publisher.
 She was previously Executive Editor at Disney Book Group where she edited bestselling authors such as Rick Riordan, Melissa de la Cruz, Eoin Colfer, Ally Carter, and Jonathan Stroud.